LED Shoebox Fixtures

 Lumen Maintenance and L50, L70, and, L90 Rating

-For LED lighting products L50, L70, and L90 are used to calculate the lifespan of a LED bulb's circuit board in hourly increments.
-Lighting experts use these ratings to estimate the amount of light the LED diodes produce when the luminaires diffuse 50% (L50), 70% (L70) or 90% (L90) of the quantity of initial lumens.
-The L70 rating is the most popular and is used to indicate the point at which LED lighting products will lose 30% of their lumen intensity (and maintain 70%).
+LED ratings L50, L70, and L90 calculate the lifespan of a LED bulb's circuit board in hourly increments.
+Lighting experts estimate the amount of light the LED diodes produce when they diffuse 50% (L50), 70% (L70) or 90% (L90).
+The L70 rating indicates where LED products lose 30% of their initial lumen intensity.